MINERAL OIL ISN’T YOUR ONLY OPTION

 How do natural esters compare to mineral oil?

 While natural esters offer some clear advantages, they also come with a few considerations.
 For instance, natural esters are not suitable for arcing equipment such as LTCs or for any free-breathing equipment due to the likelihood that contact with oxygen and heat will increase the liquid’s viscosity over time.
 It’s best to evaluate your specific application’s needs before choosing a transformer liquid.

 Safe, compliant retrofilling services

 If you determine natural esters are the right fit for your power needs, SDMyers can assist with retrofilling, including vacuum filling services.
 Our industry-leading team of highly trained field technicians follows clearly defined safety and quality control protocols supported by the liquid manufacturers and by current available IEEE standards.
-Additionally, liquid providers and other technical sources recommend changing the gaskets at the time of retrofilling, as well as potentially updating nameplates and labeling with a “K” rating.
+And, as an Authorized Service Partner of FR3® fluids, we are equipped with the knowledge and experience required to advise you on your options.
+Liquid providers and other technical sources recommend changing the gaskets at the time of retrofilling, as well as potentially updating nameplates and labeling with a “K” rating.
 Our team is on hand to help with these related tasks.

 Testing and diagnostics for natural esters

 Natural esters do not require the same test packages as mineral oil samples and partnering with a laboratory that understands these distinctions is essential.
 For example, SDMyers does not recommend dissolved metals analysis or particle counts for natural esters.
 While dissolved gas analysis (DGA) can still offer important condition data on natural esters, SDMyers adjusts the limits for certain gases.